How often do you have the opportunity to stumble upon the absolutely stunning landscape I’ve grown so fond of over the years?

 - Educational experience: Kids can learn about local flora, fauna, and customs.

-Hiking Trails in Copper Canyon
+Trails in Copper Canyon

 Within that network, the most popular trail is the Urique-Batopilas Trail.